jeffreyfei/classnotes-f2018/finals-summary-notes.md

 **Hypsographic Curve** - a plot of cumulative area on the Earth's surface that occurs at various elevations relative to

 - More water in Southern than Northern hemisphere

+#### Rivers / Lakes

+- Great lakes contains 20% of Earth's surface fresh water
+- Waterloo is in the Lake Erie drainage basin

+#### Ice / Snow

+**Firn** - Granular re-crystallized snow
+    - Transition period between snow and glacial ice

+**Alpine glacier** - a mass of glacial ice in elevated terrain or mountains that descends down valleys

+- Only two surviving ice sheet since last ice age: Greenland, Antarctica
+    - Greenland ice sheets has thicker layers than Antarctica ice sheets (more details but less extent of time)

+- Last glaciation happened during the Pleistocene epoch

+- **Laurentide ice sheet** - the ice sheet that shaped Canada during the last ice age

+**Moraine** - a landform or pile of sediment commonly composed of till deposited by a glacier